New & Used Acura RLX: In Depth

 GET A FREE PRICE QUOTE

-The Acura RLX is a full-size luxury sedan that’s intended to elevate the brand up-market from its previous models with its pricing and equipment options.
-It replaces the RL in the Acura lineup.
+The Acura RLX is a full-size luxury sedan that’s meant to elevate the brand up-market from its previous models with its pricing and equipment options.
+It takes the place of the RL in the Acura lineup.

 As the biggest, most technology-rich offering in the Acura lineup, the RLX brings with it several new features that highlight its place in the brand.
 A new all-wheel-drive system with advanced torque vectoring will be the basis for an upcoming hybrid model, and it will come with four-wheel steering.
 The front-drive version, meanwhile, has rear-wheel steering, delivered by a pair of rear-wheel actuators linked to the electric power steering system.